parenting plan, visitation or contact arrangements

-A parenting plan states the parenthood arrangements between parents who are getting a divorce.
+Separating parents lay down the arrangements about parenthood concerning their minor children in a parenting plan.
 Arrangements will be made about the care, education and upbringing of their children.
 A parenting plan is also called a care plan (zorgplan) or care model (zorgmodel).
-The following issues are usually included in a parenting plan:

 finances (managing savings accounts, contributions by the parents);